-Sometimes letters of intent also contain binding provisions, like provisions on confidentiality or exclusivity or on break fees.
+Sometimes letters of intent also contain binding provisions, like provisions on confidentiality, exclusivity (if any), break fees (if any), governing law, jurisdiction or arbitration.
 Confidentiality clauses (also called non-disclosure clauses) are common in letters of intent.
 Exclusivity and break fee clauses (with the seller as beneficiary, or the buyer as beneficiary in a reverse break fee clause) are rarer.